 When you enter the store, with your list in hand, resist all temptation and do not deviate from the list.
 Say it again: Do Not Deviate From The List.

 Make that your mantra as you swiftly walk down the aisles to collect only the items on your list.
 You will be amazed at how much less you will spend!

 Using only cash is one of the top tips for how to stop overspending.
 There are two reasons the cash-only method reduces your appetite for spending money.

 First, you likely have a finite amount of cash on hand.
 If you make all of your purchases using cash, you are limited to money you actually have.

-The second reason using a cash-only system works is that dollars in your hand are real.
-It is much more difficult to let go of dollar bills than it is to swipe a credit card.
+The second reason using a cash-only system works for controlling spending is that dollars in your hand are real.
+It is much more difficult to let go of dollar bills than it is to swipe a debit card or credit card.

 While using cash alone can help you learn how to control spending money, you can take it a step further and use Cash Envelopes to more specifically impose spending rules.

 How it works is that you have envelopes for each category of your spending – such as Eating Out, Entertainment, Clothes.
 Each month you put a certain amount of cash into each envelope to be used for that category.
 Once the money is spent, you self-impose a restriction on spending any more money in that category for the remainder of the month.